Temporal Team Semantics Revisited: Revisiting temporal team semantics

-\begin{example} Let $t=\{p\}\{p\}\emptyset^\omega$ be a given trace, and define two teams $T=\{(1,t), (2,t)\}$ and $S=\{(1,t)\}$ that are multisets of traces.
-It is easy to check that $T\models_\exists \X\X p$, but $S\not\models_\exists \X\X p$.
-The reason behind this is that in \tefs at least one of its traces advances each step of the global clock (see Table~\ref{tbl:tef-props}).
-In team $S$ this would yield leaving the $p$-labelled prefix while for $T$ in the first step one trace can advance and in the next the other one can. \end{example} The example above also illustrates that the use of multisets of traces is essential in our logics; otherwise we would violate \emph{locality}.
+However, unlike synchronous $\teamltl$, the following proposition shows that $(\teamltl, \models_\exists)$ is not downward closed. \begin{proposition} $(\teamltl, \models_\exists)$ is not downward closed. \end{proposition} \begin{proof} Similar to the counterexample used in the proof of Proposition \ref{prop:teamltl-all-not-union-closed}, let $t=\{p\}\{p\}\emptyset^\omega$ be a given trace, and define two teams $T=\{(1,t), (2,t)\}$ and $S=\{(1,t)\}$ that are multisets of traces.
+It is easy to check that $T\models_\exists \X\X p$, but $S\not\models_\exists \X\X p$. \end{proof} The example in the proof of the proposition above also illustrates that the use of multisets of traces is essential in our logics; otherwise, we would violate \emph{locality}.
 The locality principle dictates that the satisfaction of a formula with respect to a team should not depend on the truth values of proposition symbols that do not occur in the formula.
 For this, consider a variant of this example with $t_1=\set{p,q}\set{p}\emptyset^\omega$, $t_2=\set{p}\set{p}\emptyset^\omega$ and $T=\set{t_1,t_2}$.
-Then, removing $q$ from the traces would yield the set $S=\set{t_2}$ under non-multiset semantics and thus change the truth value of $\X\X p$ as seen in Example 5.
+Then, removing $q$ from the traces would yield the set $S=\set{t_2}$ under non-multiset semantics and thus change the truth value of $\X\X p$ as seen in the proof of Proposition \ref{prop:not-ex}.
 This shows that the use of multiset semantics is vital.
 The fact that multiset semantics can be used to retain locality was observed in \cite{DurandHKMV18}.
-The proof of the following proposition can be found in the appendix. \begin{proposition} $(\teamltl, \models_\forall)$ is downward closed. \end{proposition}